ManishPalsaniya23/GPT-2-Fine-tuning-for-Next-word-prediction/README.md

-# Next Word Predictor — Fine-tuning GPT-2 on WikiText-2
+# Next Word Predictor - Fine-tuning GPT-2 on WikiText-2

-A transformer language model fine-tuned to predict the next word in a sequence — the task behind autocomplete, writing assistants, and chat suggestions.
+A transformer language model fine-tuned to predict the next word in a sequence, the task behind autocomplete, writing assistants, and chat suggestions.
 Three GPT-2 variants (`gpt2`, `gpt2-medium`, `gpt2-large`) are fine-tuned on WikiText-2 and evaluated with **perplexity** and **top-k accuracy**.